zagol/yonglezh.github.io/_posts/2018-03-07-digging-vs-random-trying.markdown

 3. Look into zkServer.sh which is the script used to start ZooKeeper, you can find the real java command to start ZooKeeper, and it does take -Dzookeeper.root.logger=XXX as one of its arguments.

 4. Read zkServer.sh to find where this -Dzookeeper.root.logger is coming from, you’ll see it’s set in zkEnv.sh. **Now you understand the problem**.
-Problem solved.
-Change it in zkEnv.sh.
+Problem solved - change it in zkEnv.sh.

 **This methodology is reasoning - you try to understand the problem before designing a solution according to your understanding of the root cause.**